 - Training healthcare apps.
 The aim of this software is to train patients on how to use the correct dosage of medical pills and control the frequency of its consumption.
 The majority of such apps are supplied with the visual core.
 These are images of how medication looks like and explanations on the dosage given.

 - Controlling apps that collect rheumatology data and generate different kinds of reports, including the longitudinal ones.

 - And of course, there is a great majority of communicative healthcare apps.
-Some hospitals are even switching to the system when they create ambulatory teams: two physicians, a pharmacist, two social workers and two nurses and also a health coach.
-If smart healthcare technologies are provided such group could serve up to 70 patients a day.
+Some hospitals are even switching to the system when they create ambulatory teams: two physicians, a pharmacist, two social workers, two nurses, and also a health coach.
+If smart healthcare technologies are provided, such a group could serve up to 70 patients a day.

-Usually, healthcare apps have intuitive and quite interactive GUI so patients became fully aware of what is happening to their body, organs, and physic generally.
+Usually, healthcare apps have an intuitive and quite interactive GUI, so patients became fully aware of what is happening to their body, organs, and physic generally.